Eldad7/IntroductionToMobile/README.md

 # IntroductionToMobile
 Introduction to Mobile course

-This app was created by Eldad Corem, all rights resereved.
+The apps in this library was created by Eldad Corem, all rights resereved.

 Apk can be found in /app/build/outputs/apk

+FirstApp - Trivial tutorial
+HW2 - Simple calculator